melange-re/melange-re.github.io/docs/getting-started.md

 ## Getting started (manual): `melange-opam-template`

-If you are familiar with OCaml, or just prefer manually installing the toolchain, follow the instructions below.
+If you prefer manually installing the toolchain, follow the instructions below.

 ### Install a package manager